Lakshya5071/IE-Tasks-Project-7-Decentralised-Rental-System-/README.md

 ## ✅ Submission Guidelines

 1. Choose **only one task** based on your skill level.
 If you have enough time you can also attempt other tasks as well.
    Completing one full project demonstrates better understanding than starting multiple.
+If the optional tasks are not completed, still can be submitted.

 2. Ensure your **GitHub repository is public**.
    - Include clear commit history.